Today • Islamic Date -

 Zakat Meaning

-• Those in bondage – such as captives and enslaved people.
+• Those in bondage – captives and enslaved people.

-• New Muslims and friends of the Islamic community.
+• New Muslims and allies – individuals who have recently embraced Islam or are supportive of the Muslim community.

-• The needy (al-masakin) – someone in hardship.
+• The needy (al-masakin) – individuals facing hardship.

-• people experiencing poverty (al-fuqara) – someone with little to no income
+• The poor (al-fuqara) – those with little to no income.

 Can Zakat Be Donated for Education?